Understand the Correlation between SEO & User Engagement (without drowning in numbers)

 Image created by Author using Canva

-John said that user engagement is not a factor, but on-page SEO is all about what user does on the page.
+John said that user engagement is not a factor, but on-page SEO is all about what the user does on the page.
 So does that mean that John disqualified on-page metrics?

 Absolutely no!

 All the on-page SEO metrics are taken into consideration indirectly.
-If someone is spending a lot of time on your page, (high on-page session time & low bounce rates) this signals Google that people are finding the page useful.
+If someone is spending a lot of time on your page, (high on-page session time & low bounce rates) this signals to Google that people are finding the page useful.

 But high on-page session time is also sometimes misleading.
 We all have several tabs open, do we read all at once?
 Nope.
 I don’t.